Become a Certified Positive Organisational Psychology Practitioner (Level 5 Diploma)

 Unit 5: The Psychology of Motivation

-Following enrolment, you will attend an online Group Learning Cycle with 8 weekly calls (1.5 hours each).
+Following enrolment, you will attend an online Group Learning Cycle with 8 weekly calls (~90 mins each).
 During this time, you will be introduced to key teaching points on each of the 5 unit areas.
-You will also learn how to read and discuss scientific research articles related to this unit areas.
-After this, you will engage in self-paced guided learning and study each of the 5 unit areas in more depth with 1:1 tutor support.
+You will also learn how to read and discuss scientific research articles related to this unit areas with our tutors and other students on the course.
+After this, you will transition to bi-weekly group tutoring calls and engage in guided learning material on each of the 5 unit areas in more depth while you prepare your unit assignments.

 Accelerated Routes Guidance

 - If you are on the Accelerated Route 1 for Level 5+ Coaches, you will complete Module 1.

 - If you are on the Accelerated Route 2 for MAPP graduates, you will be exempt from Module 1.

 Module 2 – Positive Organisational Psychology Skills

 You will practice your training skills with peers in the Academy.
 You may also practice with family and friends who are willing to support your growth as a future Positive Organisational Psychology Practitioner.

 Module 2 will teach you how to bridge your knowledge of Positive Psychology Fundamentals with psycho-education on Positive Psychology in an organisational context.

 You will learn how to support organisations and employees on policies and practices related to Strengths, Authenticity, Resilience, Positive Emotions, and Motivation.
-You will also study how to facilitate leadership and teamwork, and conduct staff surveys, interviews, and analyses to strengthen wellbeing at work.
+You will also study how to facilitate leadership and teamwork, develop wellbeing policies, and conduct staff surveys, interviews, and analyses to strengthen wellbeing at work.

 Module 2 Units